 Osteoporosis in Women

-October 12–20 is Bone and Joint Health National Awareness Week.
-Of course, it’s important to be aware of good practices for healthy bones and joints all year long.
+It’s important to be aware of good practices for healthy bones and joints no matter your age.
 This is especially true for women, as women are at a significantly greater risk of developing osteoporosis.
 In fact, according to the International Osteoporosis Foundation, the condition affects roughly 200 million women around the world.

 What Is Osteoporosis?